 - % Done changed from 0 to 50

-#5 Updated by Ronald van Zantvoort almost 5 years ago
+#5 Updated by Ronald van Zantvoort about 5 years ago

 IPv4 is rapidly running out here and we're now starting to recycle our own unused IPv4's (they're becoming valuable <sigh>) for our customers in favour of an IPv6 setup.
 The branch already looked in pretty good shape, especially for a single commit ;)